A bluffer’s guide to writing an awards paper

 As strategists we like to think one key decision changed the direction of the campaign and made success inevitable, whether it was framing the problem in an interesting way, a key insight, or a slick and innovative comms plan.

-Whatever your perspective (and they’re probably way more than just three) there are three common bits to making a success of any paper:
+Whatever your perspective (and there are probably way more than just three) there are three common bits to making a success of any paper:

 1. Crafting your story